SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/netskope-source.md

 id: netskope-source
 title: Netskope Source
 sidebar_label: Netskope
+description: The Netskope Source provides a secure endpoint to receive event data from the Netskope API.
 ---

+# Netskope Source
 The Netskope Source provides a secure endpoint to receive event data from the [Netskope API](https://docs.netskope.com/en/get-events-data.html).
 It securely stores the required authentication, scheduling, and state tracking information.

 The following event types are available to collect: